-A Sober Living House
+What to Expect in a Sober Living House

-Often times, sober living homes have a house manager who runs daily operations and oversees residents.
+Often, sober living homes have a house manager who runs daily operations and oversees residents.
 However, as the need for sober living develops, more homes are adding to their services to provide the best care.
 Some sober living homes employ a complete staff so that residents will have assistance at all times.

 Sober living homes have higher than average success rates when compared to other options.
 Maintaining sobriety can be problematic due to the biological components of chemical dependency.
-After primary treatment, clients are often released after approximately thirty days of being clean and sober.
+Then, after primary treatment, clients are often released after approximately thirty days of being clean and sober.
 This leaves residual addiction urges the opportunity to grow.

-The peaceful and orderly environment of a sober living home requires an adherence to house rules.
+The peaceful and orderly environment of a sober living home requires adherence to house rules.
 Random drug testing keeps residents focused on the goal of staying sober.
 It is also the central element of sober living’s purpose for existence.

 Sobriety relies on structure, routines, and rules in order to eliminate outside influences and seclusion.
 Those moments can trigger a relapse, so day-to-day life in sober living requires a schedule.
-Sober living encourages routines that place importance on treatment, for both addiction and other mental health illnesses.
+Sober living encourages routines that place importance on treatment for both addiction and other mental health illnesses.

 The best thing that sober living homes do is that they provide residents with hope for the future.
 Through therapy, residents’ thought processes will change for the better.
 While the prospect of not having the crutch of drugs or alcohol may have been daunting, sober living introduces people to a new way of life.